- Education and Science»

 Of course, those interactions are dependent on the nature of the electron cloud around an atom at a particular time.
 This cloud is in turn affected by the wave function, which can give the probability of an electron’s location at a particular time and atomic state.
 If one happens to be in an S state, then the atom processes a wave function which has a max at the atomic nucleus.
 This means that electrons do have a possibility of being found inside with protons.
 In addition, depending on the atom, as the radius of the nucleus grows then so does the chance of an interaction between protons and electrons (34-5).

-Though not a shocker, the quantum mechanics of an electron being inside the nucleus are not common sense and a Lamb Shift comes into play and helps us with measuring a proton’s radius.
-The electron actually does not experience the full force of the proton charge in the instances when the electron is inside the nucleus, and so therefore the total strength between the proton and electron decreases in such instances.
+Though not a shocker, the quantum mechanics of an electron being inside the nucleus are not a common sense issue and a Lamb Shift comes into play and helps us with measuring a proton’s radius.
+The electron in orbit actually does not experience the full force of the proton charge in the instances when the electron is inside the nucleus, and so therefore the total strength between the proton and electron decreases in such instances.
 Enter an orbital change and a Lamb Shift for the electron, which will result in an energy differential between the 2P and 1S state of 0.02%.
 Though the energy should be the same for a 2P and a 2S electron, it isn’t because of this Lamb Shift, and knowing it to a high precision (1/10^15) gives us accurate enough data to start making conclusions.
 Different proton radius values account for different shifts and over an 8-year period Pohl had gotten conclusive and consistent values (Bernauer 35, Timmer).

 The New Method